Victoryruro/Blue-Print-Mathematics-Academy/README.md

-# Blue-Print-Mathematics-Academy
+# E-LEARNING Global
-Blue print mathematics academy is a whatsapp based math tutorials tthis is the official website
+E_LG officail is a whatsapp based  tutorials this is the official website